False membership rate control in mixture models: Setting

-The FCR \eqref{deffcr} involves an expectation of a ratio, which is more difficult to handle that a ratio of expectations.
+The definition of the FMR \eqref{defFMR} involves an expectation of a ratio, which is more difficult to handle than a ratio of expectations.
 Hence, the following simpler alternative criterion will also be useful in our analysis.